-Real first principles here, you’ll need a server somewhere that’s accessible over the Internet.
+Real first principles here, you’ll need a server somewhere that’s accessible over the internet.
 Most commonly that will be a data centre run by a web hosting company.

 If your LMS is important to you, and they normally are, you’ll want to evaluate the data centre for connections to the outside world, physical security, data security, what happens if there’s a fire, backups and proximity to the backup location, if the hardware they use is leading edge and what safeguards there are to maintain the service if something critical fails.

-When you’re deciding on your hosting provider, you’ll also need to weigh what sort of set up you want.
-Non-specialist web hosting companies offer one or more of the types of hosting below.
+When you’re deciding on your LMS hosting provider, you’ll also need to weigh what sort of setup you want.

-To make the commercials work the, web hosting company will pack lots of customers on to a single server.
+To make the commercials work the web hosting company will pack lots of customers onto a single server.
 Typically, server resources available to each customer are restricted and, if all goes well, your LMS won’t be affected by heavy use by another customer.
 Often there’s a one-click option to install Moodle which makes it easy to install a site but you’re on your own when you inevitably want to upgrade to the latest version (or maybe want to install a plugin).

 General shared hosting is a great option for low-traffic websites, bloggers, small community groups or non-specialist systems.
-The server might be used by any sort of website, so the set up needs to be general, making compromise the name of the game.
+The server might be used by any sort of website, so the setup needs to be general, making compromise the name of the game.

 Most web hosting companies will offer some pre-set options to choose from for processing power, memory and storage – all you need to do is ensure you make the correct choice and don’t under specify or overpay.

 The great news is you get full control of the server and you’re the person managing every aspect of it!
-Many dedicated servers have a control panel to provide a graphical interface to help you manage your server but ultimately, you’ll need to become a competent all-round server administrator who’s confident typing in text commands using the CLI (Command Line interface).
+Many dedicated servers have a control panel to provide a graphical interface to help you manage your server but ultimately, you’ll need to become a competent all-round server administrator who’s confident typing in text commands using the CLI (Command Line Interface).

 Virtual private server (VPS)